20a31a05d8/FRTProject/README.md

 # Residential and Commercial Sanitizing Services

-This is a web based application developed for Residential and Commercial Sanitizing Services website in india
+This is a web based application developed for Residential and Commercial Sanitizing Services website in india.

 ### This web based sanitizing application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.